Notes to Family Members

 Publishing the family history on the internet has many advantages.
 It is immediately available to everyone in the family.
 You don't have to wait for me or some other relative to make a photocopy of it.
 You don't have to worry about losing your copy of the history or about it becoming outdated.
 Future updates (and I hope to make them frequent and timely) will become immediately available to the entire family.
 The hyperlink feature of web pages makes it easy for the author to organize and cross-reference the information, and for the reader to step through the generations and locate interesting facts.

 One of the most appealing benefits for the family historian is that, because the history is on the internet, distant unknown relatives may discover it and contact us.
 They might provide us with pieces to the ancestry puzzle that we lack.
-Since I began putting genealogy on the internet in August 2000, I have been contacted by over a dozen previously unknown distant cousins.
+Since I began putting genealogy on the internet in August 2000, I have been contacted by many previously unknown distant cousins.

 I will always be on the lookout for more material, such as interesting facts and stories about you or your family, and photographs.
 Please pass along anything you have, and we will share it with the whole family!